syedpeer/coolLabs.io/webapps/upcoming/coolcode.md

     - User analytics, like Google Analytics
     - User error tracking, like Track.js
 - And deploy your containerized application to Docker Swarm or Kubernetes with one click!

-But with a twist..
-All features are developed in house.

-## Why?

-Most of the services mentioned as example, are pretty good, but in most cases there is a catch, eg: price / privacy.

-We have no catch and also we are making these services to be usable independently.